 It’s no secret: teaching is a meaningful job—and a tough one at that.
 And when I say tough, I mean time-consuming.
-Those of you who work in academia probably know.
+The academic work week can be brutal.

 So what exactly requires 60 hours of work?

 Ziker broke down the typical work tasks of professors into percentages.
 What he found wasn’t even close to what he expected.

 Ziker discovered that a whopping 30 percent of professors’ workload is taken up by meetings and email, including meeting and corresponding with students.
 Another 11 percent is dedicated to administrative tasks like grading.
 That’s 41 percent of their work that happens completely outside the classroom and doesn’t even involve their personal research.41% of professors' work happens completely outside the classroom and doesn’t even involve their personal research.
 Click To Tweet

 And that work can’t be replaced.
 Those precious hours when professors meet with students, answer their emails, and grade their assignments is the only way for students to find out if they’re grasping the material or not.
 How do they know if they’re improving or completely missing the mark?
 The only way is by getting feedback.